olisikh/neotest-scala/README.md

 - [x] Detect test library
 - [x] Detect build tool that is being used
-- [ ] Display errors in diagnostics (only specs2 is supported for now)
+- [ ] Display errors in diagnostics (only specs2 and zio-test are supported for now)
 - [ ] Don't block neovim when trying to figure out the project name for building test commands